StevenClontz/pretext-slides/README.md

   are displayed and the user progresses through the slides once more.
 (That is, it is preceeded by `\pause` in Beamer, and is a Reveal.js `fragment`.)
+- *TODO:
+  Alternately, the user can specify with a stringparam(?) that they want single slides for e.g. definitions, theorems, etc.*

 Numbered elements (e.g. theorems, activities) have their numbering preserved in the corresponding slides.